elkowar/eww/docs/src/eww.md

 ```bash
 cd target/release
 ```
-and then make the Eww binary executable
+Then make the Eww binary executable:
 ```bash
 chmod +x ./eww
 ```
-and then to run it do
+Then to run it, enter:
 ```
 ./eww daemon
 ./eww open <window_name>